Congressman John Conyers' son found

 (CNN)The youngest son of longtime U.S. Rep. John Conyers, D-Michigan, was found in Texas early Friday morning, according to Houston police.

-Carl Conyers Jr., who had been missing since Tuesday, has been found "unharmed," Houston police spokesman Kese Smith said.
+Carl Conyers, who had been missing since Tuesday, has been found "unharmed," Houston police spokesman Kese Smith said.

 Police were interviewing him about his whereabouts since he was last seen.
-Officials were unsure of the circumstances surrounding his disappearance and the details of how he was located.
+Officials were unsure of the circumstances surrounding his disappearance.
+The young man was found at the apartment complex where he lives, according to police.

+"Rep. Conyers has been in touch with his family and is happy his son is safe and uninjured," Shadawn Reddick- Smith, a spokeswoman for the congressman, said in a statement.

-Last seen by roomate
+Last seen by roommate

 Carl Conyers, 21, was last seen Tuesday afternoon by his roommate at their apartment near the University of Houston, where he attends college.